The Best Self-Charging Hybrid SUVs 2025

-The best self-charging hybrids combine petrol engines and electric motors to provide the fuel efficiency and pulling power once only possible with a turbodiesel engine, all while reducing tailpipe CO2 emissions.
-Also known as “full hybrids”, self-charging hybrids are more economical than mild hybrids, which describes a petrol or diesel engine with very light electric assistance, and they're less of a faff than a full electric car or plug-in hybrid SUV (or PHEV), because they have a greater range you don't need to plug them in.
+Also known as “full hybrids”, self-charging hybrids are more economical than mild hybrids, which describes a petrol or diesel engine with very light electric assistance, and while they can’t run on electric for much more than short distances, they're less of a faff than a full electric car or plug-in hybrid SUV (or PHEV), because you don't need a driveway with a charger where you can plug them in.

 Whatever flavour of SUV you’re looking at – whether it’s a chunky seven-seat family hauler, swish coupe-SUV crossover or a mainstream family five-seater – a self-charging hybrid SUV could well be one of the best hybrid cars for you.
 Here are some of the best hybrid SUVs (that you don't have to plug in).
 If you run a company car and would prefer a hybrid with a longer electric range, be sure to check out our guide to the best plug-in hybrid cars on sale.

-Best Self-Charging Hybrid SUVs 2024
+Best Self-Charging Hybrid SUVs 2025

 Hyundai Tucson (2021-)

-With futuristic vibes to the styling – especially the jewel-like headlights – the Hyundai Tucson is certainly a striking mid-sized family SUV.
-It has a quality and classy interior with an understated design that puts it almost on par with posh, premium-badged models from Mercedes or BMW, only with a much smaller price tag and a lot more in the way of equipment.
+The interior has a classy feel and understated design that puts it almost on par with posh, premium-badged models from Mercedes or BMW, only with a much smaller price tag and more in the way of equipment.
 This self-charging hybrid car should be good for around 50mpg if you drive it carefully, too.

 Hyundai Tucson Review